Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/4. The Fourth Gathering/I See Myself In You.md

 "Follow... me... please."
 She wanted to resist, but didn't want to leave you alone.
 I began pulling you back through the trees towards the pit that had almost killed me.
 I needed it to finish the job.
 To reunite us in this tar, to grant us the freedom of incorporeality.
 I needed to free my legs and give myself my body back.

 And I needed to kill you.
 You... traitor who stole everything I cared for.
-At this point, I was dragging Miriam as well as you, and niether
+At this point, I was dragging Meredith as well as you, and neither would fight back.
+We came upon that clearing, and I turned you around to face Meredith.

+"We can be together!"
+You cried, the words tearing away as I flung them out into the void.
+Meredith seemed to... resolve herself, and she smiled, tears falling from her eyes.

+She softly spoke: "Wouldn't that be nice?"
+At this, she beckoned for me to lead the way, and the last thing I heard as I flung myself into that pit all the way was a quiet goodbye.

+As I fell, I finally saw your reflection, and for the first time, what had happened to my face.
+It looked like a gaping hole made of tar, with a small mouth submerged in the center.
+Two eyes sat there, closed, and there was an expression of peace as the first toe hits the tar.

+You didn't steal my body.
+I did.